-We can provide you with the names of some specialists in your area if you call 802-786-0098.
+We can provide you with a list of nuisance wildlife control professionals.
 You also may find companies listed online or in the phone book under “pest control” or “nuisance wildlife.”

 The state-endangered little brown bat gathers in summer colonies in attics and barns.
 All pest control or nuisance wildlife professionals in Vermont must fill out a nuisance bat work report if excluding little brown bats from buildings.